tuankhoin/toilet-pandemia/README.md

 This shader is based on https://roystan.net/articles/outline-shader.html

-Outline shader is a shader to highlight important objects on sceen which is commonly paired with toon style shading.
+Outline shader is a shader to highlight important objects on sceen which is commonly paired with toon style shading to replace the computation-expensive reflection methods.
 This shader will make use of Unity's post-processing stack.

 Post-processing is the process of applying full-screen filters and effects to a camera’s image buffer before it is displayed to screen.
 It can significantly improve the visuals of the graphic. (https://github.com/Unity-Technologies/PostProcessing/wiki).